We want to book you. What’s the next step?

 How far will you travel?

-I am available for travel throughout New England, all of the U.S. and beyond; Although the majority of my weddings are in the Northeastern United States, I’ve been fortunate to have photographed weddings as far as Oregon and Ireland.
+I am available for travel throughout New England, all of the U.S. and beyond; Although the majority of my weddings are in the Northeastern United States, I’ve been fortunate to have photographed weddings as far as Oregon, California, England, and Ireland.
 Depending on distance, travel fees and accommodations may also apply.
 I hope this helps. :)

 Do you have liability insurance?